wgpu4k/wgpu4k-matrix/src/commonMain/kotlin/io/github/natanfudge/wgpu4k/matrix/potential_improvements.md

 3. Vec4 and Quat should use floats and not doubles, then check for redundant toFLoats()
 5. Add more tests
 6. Check for conversion artifacts and references to the JS impl
+7. Add dokka once dokkaV2 stabilizes
-6. Later - inline classes
+8. Later - inline classes